 2. Flextail Tiny 2X-Ultimate Outdoor Pump

-I’m not even joking, if you’re reading this, buy me one.
+I got one of these at the start of the year and it’s kind of a game changer.
 It’s a 96g air pump, vacuum pump, and lantern.
 No more dicking around with inflation bags for your sleeping mat or (gasp) breathing into it until you get dizzy.
-No more moisture going into your mat or pillow either.
+No more moisture going into your mat or pillow either, so it won’t get gross and mouldy.
 Thanks technology!

 If the person you’re buying this gift for is a car camper there’s a bigger pump for $15 more that also works as a powerbank.
 Cheering!